wix-incubator/headless-components/docs/api/FORM_INTERFACE.md

 ### Form.Submitted

 Component that renders content after successful form submission.
 Only displays its children when the form has been successfully submitted.

-Provides submission data to custom render functions.
+**Important**: The component automatically handles conditional rendering for regular usage.
+When using `asChild`, you can use `isSubmitted` to customize the success state behavior and `message` to display the success message.

 **Props**